Our goal is to share information and products that are truly helpful to renters.

 4. Wait for eviction to be scheduled by the sheriff

 Assuming your landlord wins the eviction lawsuit, they aren’t allowed to remove you themselves.
-Only a law enforcement officer or sheriff can.
-You’ll typically receive a notice form the sheriff (usually within 72 hours) to vacate, but timing depends on the backlog of evictions to carry out.
+Only a law enforcement officer or sheriff can perform the lock-out.
+You’ll typically receive a notice from the sheriff (usually within 72 hours) to vacate, but timing depends on the backlog of evictions to carry out.
 At this point, it’s best to cooperate — let the sheriff know when you’ll be out and then move on.

 Example timeline of the eviction process

 Please note that your state or local laws may vary from this eviction process timeline.
 Wherever you live, you need to act quickly to avoid eviction or to move if necessary before a sheriff lock-out is issued.
 You can find more information about your state here.